 Mobile applications provide businesses with great opportunities to develop new revenue streams and build a loyal, engaged base.
 Kim Lachance Shandrow, of Entrepreneur.com, recently wrote a compelling article highlighting questions to ask when hiring a mobile app developer.
-Shandrow raised some interesting points we’d like to share with you on what to look for in a mobile app developer.
+Shandrow raised some interesting points we’d like to share with you on what to look for in a developer.

 The most important things to look for in mobile app developers are:

 DOOR3 also strongly suggests using a developer that understands user experience design in order to create usable, engaging apps.
-And, DOOR3 recommends looking for a developer than has worked with both mobile web as well as native solutions.
+And, DOOR3 recommends looking for a mobile app developer than has worked with both mobile web as well as native solutions.
 This way, you are doing to get the best result, not the only one the prospective company knows how to build.

 DOOR3 cannot agree more.
 Seek references for complex design and development projects, not just mobile apps.
 Ask what problems were encountered and how the firm learns from past mistakes.
 Anyone who seems “too good to be true” likely is.
 But a good firm should have several very positive full software development project lifecycle references.

 You should spend plenty of time in Discovery, up-front, to plan for the features and opportunities to help align business goals with user objectives.
-Once you have done so, these monitization opportunities can be appropriately woven into the user experience design work, the technical design and the development.
+Once you have done so, these monetization opportunities can be appropriately woven into the user experience design work, the technical design and the development.

 DOOR3’s added advice?
 Do not forget this is your partner for planning and design as well as development, and your partner for enhancements and the roadmap to future success.
 This is one reason that offshore development projects tend to go awry - breakdown in planning and design, and breakdown in communications around development.